Refrigerator Water Filter Problems & How to Fix Them

 Check freezer for odor sources

-Uncovered food or expired items in the freezer can flavor the ice.
 Store all freezer items in sealed containers.

 🥶 Water Looks Cloudy or Milky